MrAbdullah515/Bank-Management-System/README.md

 Remember that when you run a code using Deepface for the first time on your laptop/PC, it needs to download the respective model.
 For example, if you are using the FaceNet model, it will take some time to download the model the first time you run the face recognition code.
 Database Access via Azure:

-We use an Azure server with our SQL Server database.
-Share your internet IP address with me at mannanulhaq2004@gmail.com.
-I will decide whether to grant you access.
-Without access, you can only review the code but cannot run it.
-Run the Code:

-After completing the above steps, you should be able to run the project code on your system.